-In this paper, we present a tractable and efficient computational scheme based on a Fermi-surface formulation of the AHC.
-While following the basic spirit of the Haldane idea, we proceed along a slightly different path.
-In our approach, the BZ is divided into a fine mesh of equally-spaced slices normal to the direction of the magnetization, and the integral of the Berry curvature over the occupied states of a given slice is transformed into a sum of Berry phases of Fermi loops lying in that slice.
+In this paper we present a tractable and efficient computational scheme that takes the latter point of view as its organizing principle.
+In our approach, the BZ is divided into a fine mesh of equally spaced slices normal to the direction of the magnetization, and the integral of the Berry curvature over the occupied states of a given slice is transformed into a sum of Berry phases of Fermi loops lying in that slice.
 As a result, the three-dimensional BZ integration is avoided, and the method relies instead only on information calculated on the two-dimensional Fermi surface.
 As in Ref.
 8, an important ingredient of our approach is the use of a Wannier interpolation scheme to lower the cost further by eliminating the need for a full first-principles evaluation at each point on the Fermi surface.
-Combining these two complementary strategies, we arrive at a robust and efficient method for computating of the AHC in ferromagnetic metals.
+Combining these two complementary strategies, we arrive at a robust and efficient method for computing of the AHC in ferromagnetic metals.

 The paper is organized as follows.
 In Sec.
 II we present the necessary formulas relating Berry phases on the Fermi surface to the AHC, as well as their evaluation in the Wannier representation.
 The details of the first-principles calculations and the determination of the Fermi loops are given in Sec.
 III.
 In Sec.
-IV the method is applied to the transition metals Fe, Co and Ni.
+IV the method is applied to the transition metals Fe, Co, and Ni.
 A discussion of issues of computational efficiency is given in Sec.
 V, followed by a brief conclusion in Sec.
 VI.